clartaq/cljs-tree/README.md

 ### Clone the Repository

 From you project directory, clone the repository.
 My repositories use [Mercurial](https://www.mercurial-scm.org) DVCS.
-The repository is on Helix TeamHub.
+The repository is on Source Hut.
 This should do the job.

 ```
 hg clone https://hg.sr.ht/~clartaq/cljs-tree